TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 ### Potential Solutions for Power Line Charging

 Half Wave Rectifier:
 Due to the charging capabilities of the drone attachment, a half wave rectifier to assist in current displacement through the load and into our capacitor plate was considered.
 Half wave rectifiers are lighter in weight and cheaper overall.
 Maximum payload for drones is not very high so all types of circuit conditions need to be considered for the operation.
 The simple design may be needed for payload and an additional non-critical application of half-wave rectifiers could be essential for our charging mount.
+A half rectifier will provide only the positive half of a spectrum which will cut total current by 50% percent compared to a full wave rectifier but could also save major weight.
+Specifications:

+Diodes: 2

+Current 0.5 x AC Current

+Image:

 <img width="600" height="350" alt="image" src="https://github.com/user-attachments/assets/64daf015-7869-4a2e-bb10-c7592948349e" />